 Also wrong.
 Well, not completely wrong — the part about being able to ‘hurt the price a bit’ was correct.
 We’ll keep that up our sleeve for later.

 There are two important things to remember when you’re attacking Bitcoin:

 - It’s not just a network, it’s money.
 The whole system is held together by a core structure of economic incentives which critically depends on Bitcoin’s value and its ability to function for people as money.
 You can attack this.

 - It’s not just code, it’s physical.
-Proof-of-work mining is a real-world process and, thanks to free-market forces and economies of scale, it results in large, easy-to-find operations with significant energy footprints and no defence.
+Proof-of-work mining is a real-world process and, thanks to free-market forces and economies of scale, it results in large, easy-to-find operations with big energy footprints, tightly bottlenecked supply chains, and no defence.
 You can attack these.